Skellzeeton/CoM-Dino-Hunter-1.0-Remastered/README.md

 - **Skill: CTRL/Middle Click**
 - **Increase Sensitivity: O**
 - **Decrease Sensitivity: I**

-*These may be changed in a future update.*
+*These may be changed in a future update.
+I'll update this if i do change them.*
 ##

 ### Installation Instructions: